landonma/Data-Management-Templates-Project/Internal_Sharing_Template/Internal_Sharing_Template_example.md

 1)	Role definitions: *[adapt the definition of each of the roles for the Project.
 These roles are defined so that this document will not need to be adapted every time that there are changes within the Project team.
 These definitions should reflect as accurately as possible the roles in the project.
 For example, if the project will have Postdocs but not technicians, rename the Researcher role to Postdoc.
 For example, if there are going to be two kinds of students (field students and lab students) that will have different data management roles, these should be outlined here.
 For example, if the project is going to have a data manager, outline the role here]*.

-**Principal Investigator (PI):** Name and Surname is the PI.
+**Principal Investigator (PI):** Barnard, Bethany is the PI.

-**Faculty Investigator:** 4 faculty in this project, 3 from OSU, each one responsible for one part of the project (1. meteo (F1), 2. birds (F2), 3.
-Water quality (F3)), and one from Parks and Rec (4.
-Wetlands as recreation)
+**Faculty Investigator:** Four different Faculty Investigators are each responsible for one of the parts of the project.

-F1: name, surname
+Rogers, Rick is responsible for the Meteorological Data
-F2: name, surname
+Singer, Sam is responsible for the Birds Census
-F3, name surname
+Williams, Wallace is responsible for the Water Quality Data
-F4, name, surname
+Dunning, Diane is responsible for the Wetland Interviews

 **Team member:**
 1 postdoc in the lab (subproject 3) (Post)